 “Stephen has been around the business his whole life.
 He knows it inside out.
 Times are different now and every business has to evolve.
 Stephen is leading MobileCorp into its next phase of growth.”

-Building on its legacy and reputation for managing enterprise mobility, MobileCorp began delivering professional services across Device as a Service, MDM, TEMs, and data network solutions.
+Building on our history and reputation for managing enterprise mobility, we began delivering professional services across mobile device management, telecom expense management, and network solutions.

-In 2019 further investment was made employing new technical specialists so that MobileCorp has the capacity and capability to deliver solutions in IoT, cloud, complex data and IP networks, and unified comms.
+In 2019 further investment was made employing new technical specialists so that MobileCorp has the capacity and capability to deliver solutions in 5G for Business, IoT, Cloud, Unified Communications and Managed IT.

-A new company logo and website has been launched to more accurately reflect the capabilities of MobileCorp leading into the 2020s.
+A new company logo and website was been launched to more accurately reflect the capabilities of MobileCorp in the 2020s.

-MobileCorp is a Telstra Platinum Partner, and partners with leading tech vendors including Microsoft, Cisco, VMWare, Apple, Samsung and many more.
+MobileCorp remains a Telstra Platinum Partner, but also partners with leading tech vendors including Cradlepoint, Microsoft, Cisco, VMWare, Apple, Samsung and many more.